Please contact me for a free 15 minute online meeting about how my work can support you during these challenging times.

 Be more of who you truly are – please contact me

 “Addictive behaviour arises NOT as a pleasure -seeking strategy, but as a survival strategy

 OCD and compulsive behaviours may result in significant distress and disruption to everyday life, limiting normal activities, restricting opportunities, happiness and wellbeing.

 These are difficult behaviours and can feel overwhelming.
-You are offered the opportunity to be supported and, strategies for changes offered in a non judgmental and caring way..
+You are offered the opportunity to be supported and offered strategies for change, provided in a non judgmental and caring way.

 These stem from trying to control and distract leading to feelings of shame, secrecy and self loathing and may also result in financial difficulties in having to replace/substitute food.